fbef0102/Game-Private_Plugin/1vSpecials/readme.md

     // If 1, Kill All Infected.
 0=Only Kill Attacker
     sm_1vSpecials_kill_all "0"

-    // If 1, this plugin only takes effect when infected attacking bot. sm_1vSpecials_remove_godframe "1"
+    // If 1, this plugin removes god frame when capped by special infected. sm_1vSpecials_remove_godframe "1"

     // If 1, Skip Survivor Get Up Animation.